Explicit constructions of some infinite families of finite-dimensional irreducible representations of the type $\mathsf{E}_{6}$ and $\mathsf{E}_{7}$ simple Lie algebras

 To achieve this objective, we will attach certain pairs of coefficients to the edges of our polyminuscule lattices, define generator actions according to the equations of (1) in \S \Setup, and then confirm that \CombinatorialSerre\ applies.
 Since each of our $\myE_{6}$-polyminuscule lattices arises as a component of some $\myE_{7}$-polyminuscule lattice, it suffices to carry out this process for $L_{\mytinyE_{7}}(k\omega_{1})$.
 Our choices of edge coefficients for $L_{\mytinyE_{7}}(k\omega_{1})$ are presented in \AllCoefficientFigures, although some prior discussion is needed to make those coefficient presentations easier to follow.
 The culmination of the work of this section is \ConstructionTheorem\ and \ConstructionCorollaries.

 Here is an outline of our approach.
-The key step in our constructions is to identify the $J_{5}$- and $J_{6}$-components of $L_{\mytinyE_{7}}(k\omega_{1})$ as, respectively, type $\myA_{5}$ and type $\myA_{6}$ skew-tabular lattices.
+The key step in our constructions is to identify the $J_{5}$- and $J_{6}$-components of our $I_{7}$-edge-colored DCDL $L_{\mytinyE_{7}}(k\omega_{1})$ as, respectively, type $\myA_{5}$ and type $\myA_{6}$ skew-tabular lattices.
 So, within each $J_{5}$- and $J_{6}$-component of $L_{\mytinyE_{7}}(k\omega_{1})$, we will need to convert each array to a GT parallelogram; \AllCoefficientFigures\ will be central to this process.
 This will allow us to supply the edges of these components with (a version of) the edge coefficients from \cite{DD1}.
 Note that this will result in twice declaring coefficients on edges with colors from $J_{5} \cap J_{6} = \{1,2,3,4\}$ but only once declaring coefficients on edges with colors from $\{5,5',6'\}$.
 For well-definedness, we will need to check that our edge-coefficient definitions agree on edges with colors from $J_{5} \cap J_{6} = \{1,2,3,4\}$; this is done in \AgreeLemma.
-After that, \CombinatorialSerre\ will apply to $L_{\mytinyE_{7}}(k\omega_{1})$ once we check that the diamond relations are satisfied on diamonds whose colors comprise the set $\{5,5'\}$ or $\{5,6'\}$. \ConstructionTheorem\ and \ConstructionCorollaries\ will then follow.
+Well-definedness allows us to regard the $J_{5}$- and $J_{6}$-components of $L_{\mytinyE_{7}}(k\omega_{1})$ as (respectively) $\mathfrak{g}(\myA_{5})$ and $\mathfrak{g}(\myA_{6})$ representation diagrams, from which we immediately conclude that all crossing relations are satisfied and that diamond relations are satisfied for any diamonds with colors $\{i,j\} \subset I_{7}$ except for $\{5,5'\}$ and $\{5,6'\}$.
+Then, \CombinatorialSerre\ will apply to $L_{\mytinyE_{7}}(k\omega_{1})$ once we check that the diamond relations are satisfied on diamonds whose colors comprise the set $\{5,5'\}$ or $\{5,6'\}$. \ConstructionTheorem\ and \ConstructionCorollaries\ will then follow.

 Now for the particulars.
 To begin our analysis of the $J_{5}$-components of $L_{\mytinyE_{7}}(k\omega_{1})$, we pick some $\telt \in L_{\mytinyE_{7}}(k\omega_{1})$.
 As a set, $\comp_{J_{5}}(\telt)$ consists of those arrays from $L_{\mytinyE_{7}}(k\omega_{1})$ that have the same values as $\telt$ at all positions of colors $5'$ and $6'$.
 That is, within $\comp_{J_{5}}(\telt)$ we regard as fixed the array entries $c_{5',4}$$:=$$c_{5',4}$$(\telt)$, $c_{5',6}$$:=$$c_{5',6}$$(\telt)$, $c_{5',10}$$:=$$c_{5',10}$$(\telt)$, $c_{5',12}$$:=$$c_{5',12}$$(\telt)$, $c_{6',5}$$:=$$c_{6',5}$$(\telt)$, and $c_{6',11}$$:=$$c_{6',11}$$(\telt)$.
 Define integer partitions $\mysmallP$ and $\mysmallQ$ as the nine-tuples $\mysmallP := (\mbox{$c_{5',10}$},\mbox{$c_{5',10}$},\mbox{$c_{5',6}$},\mbox{$c_{5',6}$},k,k,k,k,k)$ and $\mysmallQ := (0,\mbox{$c_{5',12}$},\mbox{$c_{5',12}$},\mbox{$c_{5',12}$},\mbox{$c_{5',12}$},\mbox{$c_{5',4}$},\mbox{$c_{5',4}$},\mbox{$c_{5',4}$},\mbox{$c_{5',4}$})$.
 In \EsevenParallelogramFiguresAfive, we relate the arrays in the $J_{5}$-component $\comp_{J_{5}}(\telt)$ to the GT $5$-parallelograms framed by $\mysmallP/\mysmallQ$.
 The following lemma amounts to an observation.